Welcome to my Step by Step Tutorial on On How to Install GSLL aka

 First we Download quicklisp.lisp. which is QuickLisp‘s Install File.

-Save it to your Downloads folder by Clicking Save in the Save/Run Dialog Box that pops up.
+Click this link to download Quicklisp, save it to your Downloads folder by Clicking Save in the Save/Run Dialog Box that pops up.

 Copy the file you downloaded, quicklisp.lisp to the Path You Took Note of in Emacs.